Worcester boiler low pressure gauge

 How often should a boiler lose pressure?

 A boiler should never lose pressure unless there is a problem.
-If your central heating is losing pressure, then you might have a leak on the heating system.
+If your central heating is losing pressure, you might have a leak on the heating system.
+If it loses pressure once or twice a year, I wouldn’t worry about it.

 Is low boiler pressure dangerous?